Pulikkottil Dionysius II: English Missionaries

 Rev. Dr. Claudius Buchanan (1766–1815) who visited Kerala in 1806, and met Mar Thoma VI.
 After his return to England, missionaries who were members of the Church Missionary Society (CMS) began to arrive in Kerala.
 Rev. Thomas Norton arrived in Kochi on 8 May 1816 and began to open schools in and around Alappuzha.
 Rev. Benjamin Baily arrived in October 1816 and established a printing press at Kottayam.
 He also began to translate the Bible into Malayalam.

 Last days

 At the age of 74, and only nine months as Metropolitan, Pulikottil Joseph Mar Dionysius died on 24 November 1816.
 He was entombed at Kottayam Orthodox Pazhaya Seminary (Old Seminary).

 As Dionysius had not named a successor, the fate of the Malankara Church was threatened.
-However, Geevarghese Mar Philexenos (Kidangan) (1811–29) of the Malabar Independent Syrian Church stepped in to take over the duties of the Malankara Metropolitan and served as the Acting Malankara Metropolitan until ordaining a successor to Mar Dionysius II.
+However, Geevarghese Mar Philoxenos II (1811–29) of the Malabar Independent Syrian Church stepped in to take over the duties of the Malankara Metropolitan and served as the Acting Malankara Metropolitan until ordaining a successor to Mar Dionysius II.
 Mar Philexenos ordained Mar Dionysius III in 1817.

 The memorial feast of Mar Dionysius II is celebrated on 24 November.
 In recognition of his contributions to the Church, the Episcopal Synod of Malankara Orthodox Syrian Church conferred the honorary designation "Sabha-Jyothis" (Malayalam: സഭാ ജ്യോതിസ്, meaning 'light of the Church').